-Ransomware is a particular type of malware that uses public key encryption to intentionally encrypt files and folders without your permission to “lock” these so they can’t be accessed without being decrypted.
+One of the key cloud security threats today, ransomware is a particular type of malware that uses public key encryption to intentionally encrypt files and folders without your permission to “lock” these so they can’t be accessed without being decrypted.
 The problem is the bad guys have the key to decrypt the data.
 Without paying the ransom demanded, you can’t get your data back.

 Ransomware can and does encrypt cloud storage locations.
 For example, it can encrypt cloud data such as cloud email and cloud “drives” that store organization files and present these as shared drives to multiple users.
 So how can ransomware affect cloud storage locations found in cloud Software-as-a-Service solutions?